tumagonx/nwjs_docs_old/Shortcut.md

 Modifiers: Ctrl (On Mac OS X, "Ctrl" correspond to the Command keys on the Macintosh keyboard), Alt, Shift.
 Note that `Shortcut.key` takes zero or more modifiers.

 Please use zero modifier only when you are knowing what your are doing.
-The API `App.registerGlobalHotKey` can support applications intercept single key (like `{ key: "A"}`), don't do it since the users will not be able to use "A" normally any more until the app unregister it.
-However, the API doesn't limit this usage, and it would be useful if the applications want to listen Media Keys.
+The API `App.registerGlobalHotKey` can support applications intercepting a single key (like `{ key: "A"}`), but please don't do this since users will not be able to use "A" normally any more until the app unregisters it.
+However, the API doesn't limit this usage, and it would be useful if the applications wants to listen Media Keys.

 ### Shortcut.active